splunk-soar-connectors/slackbot/README.md

         @SOARbot list containers

-Running a **list** command will result in SlackBot sending a list of either actions or containers to Slack.
+Running a **list** command will result in Slackbot sending a list of either actions or containers to Slack.